Aljgutier/churn_analytics/README.md

 * Feature analysis and Feature Engineering including the use of histplots, correlations, and barplots.
 * Variable Deskew, Standardization, oversampling with SMOTE due to the (imbalanced dataset), and feature importance
 * ML Training with evaluation of 3 models - RF, XGB and lightGBM.
 The final model chosen is lightGBM due to its excellent predictive performance and superior computational performance.
 * Excellent predicitive performance is obtained and is exemplified with an AUC score of 91.7%.
 Without the use of SMOTE the AUC obtained was at about 75%.
+Recall and Selectivigy are as follows: sensitivity_recall_tpr = 0.854, specicifity_selectivity_tnr = 0.98
 * Churn probabilities are predicted for the last month of service corresponding to the year 2022, month 6.